GoblinFlash/goblinflash-showcase/docs/SCHEMA_GOVERNANCE_SUMMARY.md

 ## Current Public Framing

 This showcase only describes the governance idea.
-It does not promote experimental migration code, generated artifacts, or a second truth model.
+It does not promote experimental migration code, generated artifacts, or a separate source of truth.

 Schema governance is used to reason about: